sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

 ### Access the database

-The following command allows a user to shell into a Sourcegraph database container and run `psql` to interact with the container's postgres database:
+The following command allows a user to shell into the Sourcegraph database container and run `psql` to interact with the container's postgres database:

 ```bash
 docker exec -it pgsql psql -U sg #access pgsql container and run psql